-This project is the result of a collaboration between the Kofi Annan Foundation’s youth-led Extremely Together initiative, KRIS Library in the Philippines, the College of Youth Activism and Development (CYAAD) in Pakistan, the Global Community Engagement and Resilience Fund (GCERF), and the Manusher Jonno Foundation in Bangladesh.
+This project is the result of a collaboration between the Kofi Annan Foundation’s youth-led Extremely Together initiative, KRIS in the Philippines, the College of Youth Activism and Development (CYAAD) in Pakistan, the Global Community Engagement and Resilience Fund (GCERF), and Rupantar in Bangladesh.
 Together, they will establish networks of young people to engage youth in cities to take positive action towards peace and social cohesion.

 The project aims to enhance civil society organizations and youth capacities to recognize causes of violent extremism and to create innovative responses to radicalized narratives, placing a strong emphasis on the use of digital platforms and social media to reach and mobilize young people.

 Two young leaders of the Extremely Together network Arizza Nocum and Ali Abbas Zaidi will support activities at the local level and endorse the articulation of togetherness and respect for diversity as an alternative to violent extremism through digital awareness campaigns, training and supporting youth-led initiatives across major cities.

 “Young people have a unique capacity to improve the world we have inherited,” explains Arizza, the Extremely Together Philippine chapter lead.
 “Entrusted with the future, it is vital that young people come together to combat violent extremism in the Philippines through education and empowerment – not force.”